 Healthy, no, but like what you’d get in a restaurant.

 Supposedly, one serving of spaghetti is 2 ounces (56 grams).
 That’s such a tiny amount!

 I used 250 grams of spaghetti for this recipe and that was a good amount for two people.
 Not a huge restaurant-sized portion, but not a sad little plate of pasta.

 Sorry that these aren’t very exact recommendations.
 I much prefer baking in regards to serving size.
 It’s way simpler. ;)

 If you give this sage butter gnocchi a try, I’d love to hear what you think!

 - Ready in:

-- Yield: 1 large or 2 small servings
+- Yield: 1 restaurant-sized portion or 2 smaller servings

 - 2 tablespoons (28 grams) unsalted butter